How to check website safety

 For website owners, you can use cWatch Web to scan and remove malware from your site quickly.

 Do a Whois Lookup

 It's always good to do a Whois lookup to know who owns the website, when it was registered, the contact number and such information.
 It's easy to do and gives you all necessary details.

 Call 'Em Up!

-If you want to check if the company that owns the website is legitimate, you can just find their contact details and call them up.
+Check if website is safe if the company that owns the website is legitimate, you can just find their contact details and call them up.
 You could also judge, based on the response, if the company is legit or not.
 An informal response could even suggest that something is wrong with the company and the website.